mmmarinho/ROS2_Tutorial/docs/source/preamble/python/installing_python.rst

    They are, in general, not compatible with each other so, like cleaning products, **DO NOT** mix them.

 .. hint::
-   Using :code:`python3 -m pip` instead of calling just :code:`pip` allows more control which version of :program:`pip` is being called.
+   Using :code:`python3 -m pip` instead of calling just :code:`pip` allows more control over which version of :program:`pip` is being called.
 The need for this becomes more evident when several Python versions have to coexist in a system.

 As an example, let us install the best robot modeling and control library ever conceived, `DQ Robotics <https://github.com/dqrobotics>`_.